Webhikers-Docs/coding-guideline-checklist/README.md

 14. All `legal` pages, such as (`impressum`, `privacy`, `terms`, `cookies`) have a fully functional layout with `footer` and `header`.

 15. All images are styled properly with `css` and **do not** rely on cropped image formats that are coming shipped by our designers.
 Users should be able to exchange all images in the CMS later, without any cropping rounding the corners.
 So Image size, rounded-corners, responsivesness **must** be set in `css`.

+16. Form Submission buttons must be equpped with a [bootstrap spinner](https://getbootstrap.com/docs/4.5/components/spinners).
+Show the spinner and `disabled` the button after form submission and remove the `spinner` and `disabled` attribute when there is a submission error.